-Revs is the first racing game created by Geoff Crammond, developer and game designer famous for the Formula One Grand Prix series.
+Revs is the first racing game created by Geoff Crammond, developer and game designer famous for the Formula 1 Grand Prix series.

-Revs is the first racing game created by Geoff Crammond, developer and game designer famous for the Formula One Grand Prix series.
-The original version, created for the BBC Micro and published by Acornsoft in 1984, included the Silverstone track only.
-More tracks were added on the Commodore 64 version, published by Firebird.
+Revs is the first racing game created by Geoff Crammond, developer and game designer famous for the Formula 1 Grand Prix series.
+The original version, created for BBC Micro and published by Acornsoft in 1984, included the Silverstone track only.
+More tracks were added to the Commodore 64 version, published by Firebird.
 On the C64, the title became a hit.

-Created with the suggestions of a real Formula 3 pilot, David Hunt, the game was much more realistic than any other racing game seen so far.
-For example the terrain was not flat, it was modeled using a 3d map, the opponents had rudimentary AI and the movement of the cars was calculated applying real-life physics law.
-The game was also quite difficult to play, since to control the car you need to use several keys.
-Despite this, Revs was a commercial success and it's considered a cult game.
+Created with the suggestions of an actual Formula 3 pilot, David Hunt, the game was much more realistic than any other racing game seen until then.
+For example, the terrain was not flat, it was modeled using a 3d map, the opponents had rudimentary AI, and the movement of the cars was calculated applying real-life physics law.
+The game was also quite challenging: players had to use several keys to control the car, not just a simple joystick, to improve realism.
+Despite this, Revs was a commercial success, and it's considered a cult game.

 Review by: Manu